Wolfe Tone: Rivalries in Paris

 Back in Paris, Tone recognised the rising star of Napoleon Bonaparte, but was unable to deflect the conqueror of Italy from his grander vision of still greater conquests in the East.
-In May 1798, with the men and materiel that might have possible another descent upon Ireland, Bonaparte sailed for Egypt.
+In May 1798, with the men and materiel that might have made possible another descent upon Ireland, Bonaparte sailed for Egypt.
 Bonaparte was later to claim that he might have been persuaded to sail for Ireland had the United Irish agents in Paris not constantly quarrelled among themselves.

 After his return from Bantry, Tone had been joined by a co-conspirator in the Jackson affair, Edward Lewines accredited by the Leinster directory in Dublin.
 With Lewines heavily reliant on Tone for introductions, Tone was unchallenged as a representative of the Irish cause until, returning again to Paris from Texel, he found Tandy recently arrived from the United States.

 Willing to exaggerate his military experience, his standing in Ireland, and the readiness of the country to rise, Tandy appeared the more imposing figure.
 He won over the radical luminaries in exile, Thomas Paine and the Scottish republican and escaped convict, Thomas Muir, but also—and critically—new arrivals from Ulster.
 These included James Coigly, Arthur McMahon, John Tennent and Bartholomew Teeling.
 Witness to General Lake's "dragooning of Ulster", they insisted that the movement in Ireland had to act, if necessary in advance of the French, or face the break-up of its entire system.
 It was an outlook (further encouraged by Coigly's reports of radical societies ready to act in England and Scotland) more in keeping with the policy of the French.
 After Bantry Bay, they were waiting for reports of a rising in Ireland before again hazarding their own troops.